crcdng/hen-timeline/timeline.md

 https://www.hicetnunc.xyz/objkt/83576

 #### May 22/23, 2021
-Hickathon, the first H=N hackathon, originates from another tweet by Mario Klingemann, assembles more than 150 participants in 20 groups, who work fo 24 hours on a wide range of issues such as governance, site features and various improvements.
-The organisers, receiving overwhelming support from the community and the Tezos foundation,  manage to set up the Hickathon within a week and make it a fun event. https://www.hicathon.xyz/ https://www.youtube.com/watch?v=NIy8F5b2_Pk
+Hickathon, the first H=N hackathon, originates from another tweet by Mario Klingemann, assembles more than 150 participants in 20 groups, who keep working during 24 hours on a wide range of issues such as governance, site features and various improvements.
+The organisers, receiving overwhelming support from the community and from the Tezos foundation, manage to set up the Hickathon within a week and make it a fun event. https://www.hicathon.xyz/ https://www.youtube.com/watch?v=NIy8F5b2_Pk